kostaskaragiorgos/Csv-File-Cleaner/doc/documentation.md

 ## Insert a csv file

-You can insert a csv fiel using menu File --> Insert a csv file or using Ctrl+o keybind
+You can insert a csv file using menu File --> Insert a csv file or using Ctrl+o keybind

 <p><img src = "doc images/file/insert file menu.png" title="inset a csv"/></p>